-Bravely bucking the downward trend, sisters Christine Cafun and Lyndsy Kirkman opened Chapter One opened in 2015: immediately gaining fans with a curated book selection, quirky furnishings and onsite cafe.
+Bravely bucking the downward trend, sisters Christine Cafun and Lyndsy Kirkman opened Chapter One opened in 2015: immediately gaining fans with a curated book selection, quirky furnishings and an onsite cafe.
+A Northern Quarter favourite stop-off, the vegan chocolate cherry brownies are recommended.
 Chapter One also hosts several community events, from life drawing to reading groups.

 Threatened with closure in 2014 due to the proposal of a new bar next door, this family favourite remains after hundreds turned up to protest.
 Current bestsellers are guaranteed, along with many other titles arranged by genre and a selection of related merchandise such as Paperblank notebooks and fun 3D bookmarks.

 506 Wilbraham Road M21 9AW

 This secondhand bookstore is tucked away behind The Art of Tea, ensuring visitors enjoy the twin joys of lunching and literature under one roof.
 Owner Caroline inherited the business from her father Bob who sadly died last year.
 The stock still reflects his eclectic tastes so expect to find everything from beautifully bound Persian poetry to old British classics and contemporary foreign fiction.